oneananda/AWS_Operations/Learning/AWS Terminologies/README.md

 AWS CloudFormation is a service that helps you model and set up your AWS resources using templates.
 It automates the process of creating and managing resources, ensuring consistency across your environment.

 ---

+### **IAM (Identity and Access Management)**
+IAM allows you to securely manage access to AWS services and resources.
+You can create users, groups, and roles, and assign specific permissions to control who can access what.

+---